Kaliayadews/R-projects/README.md

 # Penguin Data Visualization (R Project)

-This project showscases data wrangling and visualization skills in R using the `palmerpenguins` dataset.
+This project showcases data wrangling and visualization skills in R using the `palmerpenguins` dataset.
+While highlighting data wrangling and trend analysis techniques often used in exploratory business or financial data projects.

 ## What the Code Does